Urubamba River: Lower Urubamba

 The Lower Urubamba (Bajo Urubamba) is relatively undeveloped and features a significant indigenous population consisting of the Campa tribes, principally the Machiguenga (Matsigenka) and Asháninka.
 The economy is based on forestry and the nearby Camisea Gas Project.
 The main settlement in the region is the town of Sepahua.
 (Sepahua River coordinates are 11°08′58″S 73°02′55″W.)

 1934 first mapping

 The lower Urubamba River was mapped for the first time in 1934 by Edward Kellog Strong III.
 He and two friends from Palo Alto, California, Art Post and Gain Allan John, navigated the river with its ferocious rapids by canoe and balsa rafts provided by the indigenous people.
 The mapping was done at the request of the Peruvian military when they heard of the expedition planned by the three 18-year-olds.

-John Walter Gregory, a British geologist, drowned in the river on June 2, 1932 while on a geological expedition to the Andes.

-It was turned over to the military when the boys arrived in Iquitos.
-It was the only map of the river until it was mapped by satellite many years later.
+The map was turned over to the military when the boys arrived in Iquitos.
+It remained the only map of the river until mapping by satellite became possible many years later.
 The names and places on the latest map came from the original map drawn by Edward Strong.

+John Walter Gregory, a British geologist, drowned in the river on 2 June 1932, while on a geological expedition to the Andes.